nayata/nayata.github.io/_pages/hexe-lib.md

 # Prefab Make

-We can create class that will be keep all needed fields and `hxe.Lib` trough method `make` will assign created objects to corresponding fields.
+We can create a `Сlass` that will store all the necessary fields, and `hxe.Lib` will create an instance of this `Class` using the `make` method and assign the created objects to the corresponding instance fields.

 ```haxe
 import hxe.Prefab;